Radiologic Technology Program

 The DRMC School of Health Professions, LLC, owns and operates the School of Health Professions and its programs and is a wholly owned and operated subsidiary of Danville Regional Medical Center, LLC, which is a wholly owned subsidiary of LifePoint Hospitals Incorporated, a publicly traded company, of Brentwood, Tennessee.
 The school is located on the campus of Danville Regional Medical Center at 142 South Main Street in Danville, Virginia.

 LifePoint Hospitals Incorporated; Danville Regional Medical Center; The School of Health Professions and its affiliates make no guarantees, written or expressed, regarding employment following graduation.

-Our graduates will be awarded a Certificate in Radiologic Technology and will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) Certification Examination.
+Our graduates will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) Certification Examination.

 Radiologic Technology Program Links

 - Frequently Asked Questions